 Plus the single crochet works great for men’s accessories.
-Since I’m using a print yarn that changes colors, using a simple stitch works best.
+Since I’m using a print yarn that changes colors, using a simple stitch like this or half double crochet works best.

 The scarf is totally beginner friendly.
 You only need to know how to chain, single crochet and finish off.